The Punisher (1989 film)

-The Punisher is a 1989 vigilante-action-thriller film directed by Mark Goldblatt and written by Boaz Yakin, based on the Marvel Comics character of the same name.
+The Punisher is a 1989 vigilante action film directed by Mark Goldblatt from a screenplay by Boaz Yakin, based on the Marvel Comics character of same name.
 It stars Dolph Lundgren in the title role, a vigilante who wages war on the Mafia and Yakuza.
-Louis Gossett Jr., Jeroen Krabbé, and Kim Miyori appear in supporting roles.
+Louis Gossett, Jr., Jeroen Krabbé, Kim Miyori and Barry Otto co-star.

-The film had a troubled release due to distributor New World International's financial issues.
+The film had a troubled release due to original distributor New World Pictures's financial issues.
 It was released directly to home media in the United States, but grossed $30 million on a $9 million budget from an international theatrical run.
-The Punisher has since gained a cult following.
+It has since gained a cult following.

 Plot

-Frank Castle is a former undercover police detective whose wife Julie and two daughters were killed 5 years before the events of the film in a Mafia car bomb intended for Frank, who was presumed to be dead.
+Frank Castle is a former undercover police detective whose wife Julie and two daughters were killed 5 years earlier by a Mafia car bomb intended for Frank, who was presumed to be dead.

 Castle has since become the city's infamous vigilante – known only as "The Punisher".
-He now lives in the city's labyrinthine sewer system, having assassinated 125 mobsters (not counting henchmen) in the past 5 years.
+He now lives in the city's labyrinthine sewer system, having assassinated 125 mobsters in the past 5 years.
 His work is known for special throwing knives engraved with a skull.
 Castle's sole ally in his one-man war against organized crime is Shake (taken from Shakespeare and "the shakes"), a stage-performer-turned derelict who typically speaks in rhyme.

 The underworld families have become so weakened by the Punisher's guerrilla warfare that kingpin Gianni Franco is forced out of retirement.
 It is also revealed that he had ordered the car bomb that killed Castle's family.
 Franco plans to unify the decimated families.
 However, this attracts unwanted attention from the Yakuza, Asia's most powerful crime syndicate.
 Led by Lady Tanaka, the Yakuza decide to take over the Mafia families and all of their interests.
 To sway the mobsters to their cause, they kidnap their children and hold them for ransom.